“Music making is a never-ceasing process of change and progress.”

 We musicians seldom achieve expertise on our own but seek out teachers to inform our growth.

 Although teachers can influence us in countless positive ways, it’s crucial for us to forge our own paths and not merely imitate our mentors.

-Here are 7 ways that aspiring performers can nurture authenticity and cultivate satisfying careers.
+Here are 7 ways that aspiring performers can nurture authenticity and, in the process, cultivate satisfying careers.

 1. Build a Distinctive Repertoire

 Research repertoire in your discipline, commission and maybe write your own music, and then craft concert programs that set you apart.

 2. Develop Performance Opportunities